pxs005/submission/README.md

 # submission

+- I decided I am only interested in joining the new projects team.

 #Note for challenge 1
 Windows:
 Start two command prompts.
 In command prompt #1, move to the directory holding the challenge-1.py.
 In the terminal, sequentially run "set FLASK_APP=challenge-1.py" and "flask run".
 Use the server's url for the different requests.